-Eating the right amount of the healthiest kinds of fats promotes abundant energy, reduces inflammation, keeps cell membranes flexible, optimizes focus, supports micronutrient absorption, and supports the athlete maintaining her healthy weight.
+Eating the right amount of the healthiest kinds of fats promotes abundant energy, reduces inflammation, keeps cell membranes flexible, optimizes focus, supports micronutrient absorption, and supports the athlete in maintaining her healthy weight.

 While the research on performance benefits of high fat/ low carb diets is limited, there is a growing perspective that there may be benefits for certain athletes to use this strategy at different times and for different reasons in their training cycles.

 When workouts are of higher intensity or volume, more carbohydrates are likely to be necessary, while with lower intensity workout days, lower carb eating can support adaptation and the ability to use both ketones and glucose as fuel sources for exercises.

-But, exercising at lower intensity and duration during the luteal phase is also key to avoid overtraining when carbohydrate resources are less available, and fatigue is more likely due to higher progesterone levels.)
+But, exercising at lower intensity and duration during the luteal phase is also key to avoiding overtraining when carbohydrate resources are less available, and fatigue is more likely due to higher progesterone levels.)

-One simple way to get all of these benefits, is to teach your clients to make their own pure olive oil based salad dressing (and avoid the rancid fats and preservatives found in many store bought salad dressings.)
+One simple way to get all of these benefits is to teach your clients to make their own pure olive oil-based salad dressing (and avoid the rancid fats and preservatives found in many store-bought salad dressings.)

 Watch the video below to see how I make my Everyday Salad Dressing at home.